Tyrrrz/CliWrap/Readme.md

 > Similarly to `ExecuteBufferedAsync()`, you can specify custom encoding for `Observe()` using one of its overloads.

 > [!NOTE]
-> Disposing the subscription will terminate the underlying process as if [forceful cancellation](#timeout-and-cancellation) was requested.
+> Disposing the subscription will terminate the underlying process as if [forceful cancellation](#timeout-and-cancellation) were requested.

 #### Combining execution models with custom pipes